RAUI-labs/raui/README.template.md

 ## Contribute
 Any contribution that improves quality of the RAUI toolset is highly appreciated.
+- If you have a feature request, create an Issue post and explain the goal of the feature along with the reason why it is needed and its pros and cons.
-- whenever you would like to create na PR, please create your feature branch from `next` branch so when it gets approved it can be simply merged using GitHub merge button
+- Whenever you would like to create na PR, please create your feature branch from `next` branch so when it gets approved it can be simply merged using GitHub merge button
-- all changes are staged into `next` branch and new versions are made out of its commits, master is considered stable/release branch.
+- All changes are staged into `next` branch and new versions are made out of its commits, master is considered stable/release branch.
-- changes should pass tests, you run tests with: `cargo test --all --features all`.
+- Changes should pass tests, you run tests with: `cargo test --all --features all`.
 - This readme file is generated from `README.template.md` file using [MD Bakery CLI tool](https://github.com/PsichiX/md-bakery) that allows us to inject snippets of code from `/src/tests.rs` file to make sure all code examples are up-to-date, formatted, compiling and tested before new version gets published.
 To bake `README.md` you simply run: `mdbakery -i ./README.template.md -o ./README.md`.

 ## Milestones